Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 ## Stakeholders:

 **1. Lily Moreno:**
-The director of marketing and your manager.
+The director of marketing and my manager in this scenario.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.

 **2. Cyclistic marketing analytics team:**